 KALE, DATE & ALMOND SALAD + LEMON DRESSING

-Savory and sweet, this salad is an easy way to love your kale.
+Savory and sweet, this vegan kale salad with dates and almonds is an easy way to love your kale.
 Makes for a light lunch or dinner and pairs great with a slice of whole grain bread.

 - juice of 1 large lemon